otabuzzman/otabuzzman.com/content/posts/tornado-llmc/index.md

 output_runner.execute();
 ```

 The layer methods receive array indices via method parameters which reflect the current layer.
 The original code updates these indices as it iterates layer by layer over the transformer blocks.
-For the now predefined transformer block, its (now as well predefined) parameters must become indices pointing to the actual (real) indices, the latter updated with each iteration (just as the original code did).
-This additional level of indirection requires another buffer to be transferred before each task graph execution.
+For the now predefined transformer block, its (now as well predefined) parameters must therefore  become indices pointing to the actual (real) indices, the latter updated with each iteration (just as the original code did).
+This additional level of indirection requires another buffer `ind.tensors` to be transferred before each task graph execution.

 This approach eventually worked and let me execute the full stack on accelerators with TornadoVM.
 It's in the [`tornado-multi-tg` branch](https://github.com/otabuzzman/llm.java/blob/tornado-multi-tg/src/com/otabuzzman/llmj/GPT2.java) of the llm.java repo.